pepopowitz/getting-unstuck/slides/stitched.md

 when I hear in standup that someone is stuck, my ears perk up.

+I've also got a lot of teammates who are great at getting people unstuck too.

-Over the past few months, I've taken notes about how I and my coworkers get ourselves unstuck, and I want to share some tips with you.
+I've taken notes on how we get each other unstuck, and I want to share some tips with you.
 ---
 Layout: module
 # 0. Embrace